fcarp10/fcarp10/README.md

 #### 2023

+- I. Zacarias, F. Carpio, A. Drummond and A. Jukan, "Optimum Network Slicing for Ultra-reliable Low Latency Communication (URLLC) Services in Campus Networks", Accepted for publication at 2023 19th International Conference on the Design of Reliable Communication Networks (DRCN).
 - A. Jukan, X. Masip-Bruin, J. Dizdarević, F. Carpio, "Network of Things Engineering (NoTE) Lab", Springer, 1st ed., 2023.
 ISBN:
   [3-031-20634-7](https://link.springer.com/book/9783031206344).